 What is single stream recycling?
 What is dual stream recycling?

-Single stream and dual stream recycling are terms that describe whether one’s recycling material is all mixed together (as a single stream) or whether recycling material is separated into paper products and containers (as a dual or two-part stream).
+Single stream and dual stream recycling are terms that describe whether recyclable materials are all mixed together (as a single stream) or whether recyclables are separated into two streams: paper products in one bin, and bottles, cans, cartons, and containers in another bin (as a dual stream).

-All other towns in western Massachusetts continue to use “dual stream” where paper separated from containers.
+All other towns in western Massachusetts continue to use “dual stream” where paper is separated from containers.

 If you are still not sure what to do in your town, visit the local information page and click on your town.